medipixel/rl_algorithms/README.md

 <img src="https://user-images.githubusercontent.com/17582508/79204132-02b75a00-7e77-11ea-9c78-ab543055bd4f.gif" width="400" height="400" align="center"/>

 #### Using policy distillation
-You can use policy distillation if you have checkpoints of a learned agent,
+You can use policy distillation if you have checkpoints of a learned agent.

 First, collect the data in the desired directory(`distillation-buffer-path`) with the learned teacher agent:
 ```